yale-bis-620-fall-2023/midterm-project-adanrivas/README.md

 conditions queried.

-My option to let a let user select the `top_n` conditions to visualize in the `Trial Conditions` is another, but less important feature I created.
+My option to let a let user select the `top_n` conditions to visualize in the `Trial Conditions` is another but less important feature I created.
 This seemed like a reasonable extension to the app so users could create a histogram of interest to them.